Citation, DOI & article data

 - stage 0: no ossification center at the level of iliac crest apophysis

 - stage 1: apophysis under 25% of the iliac crest

 - stage 2: apophysis over 25-50% of the iliac crest

 - stage 3: apophysis over 50-75% of the iliac crest

 - stage 4: apophysis over >75% of the iliac crest

 - stage 5: complete ossification and fusion of the iliac crest apophysis

-Above mentioned is the U.S. Risser staging system.
-The French Risser staging system has stage 4 representing complete ossification and fusion and divides the partial fusion in three thirds, i.e. stage 1-2-3 representing 0-33%, 33-66% and >66% of fusion.
+The above-mentioned classification is the U.S. Risser staging system.
+The French Risser staging system has stage 4 representing complete ossification and fusion and divides partial fusion into three thirds, with stages 1, 2, and 3 representing 0-33%, 33-66% and >66% of fusion, respectively.

 - 1. Hacquebord JH, Leopold SS.
 In brief: The Risser classification: a classic tool for the clinician treating adolescent idiopathic scoliosis.
 Clin.
 Orthop.
 Relat.
 Res.
 2012;470 (8): 2335-8. doi:10.1007/s11999-012-2371-y - Free text at pubmed - Pubmed citation